jcaip/jcaip.github.io/_posts/2017-05-08-Artificial-Intelligence.md

 Bayesian networks are a form of **locally-structured**, or **sparse** systems, where each subcomponent only interacts with a limited number of other nodes.
 If we choose the node ordering well, we are able to maintain a compact Bayesian network. if we try to build diagnostic models with links from symptoms to causes, we often have to specify additional dependencies vetween otherwise independent causes.

 Each variable is conditionally independent of its non-descendants given its parents.
-A node is conditional independent of all other nodes in the network given its children, parents, and children's parents, or its **Markov blanked**.
+A node is conditional independent of all other nodes in the network given its children, parents, and children's parents, or its **Markov blanket**.

 ### Inference in Bayesian Networks
 The basic task of probabilistic inference is to compute the posterior probaiblity for a set of **query variables**.
 That is we want $$P(X|e)$$ where $$e$$ is some particular observed event, and $$X = Hidden \cup  Evidence \cup Query$$.